The Lionel Scout locomotive has been for many an entry point to the toy train hobby. For me, it was the little engine that got me back into it.

 It doesn’t have Magne-Traction or a smoke unit, and it wobbles a bit as it trundles down the track.
 But every time I look at the thing, I am flooded with childhood memories.
 It’s my greatest find!

-Although the 1655 isn’t given much publicity by collectors and isn’t a valued piece, it is a wiry little beast.
-After placing mine on level track, I can coax it to pull 10 fairly heavy postwar freight cars.
-In short, it does a decent job.
+While largely ignored by collectors, it’s a wiry little beast.
+Placing mine on level track, I can coax it into pulling 10 fairly heavy postwar freight cars.

 The 1655 meant Christmas

 As a boy growing up in an apartment in lower Manhattan, I could make room for only a modest holiday layout each year – nothing more than a 4 x 6-foot setup in the living room next to our family’s Christmas tree.
 My layout came down with the tree right after the new year began.

 My father didn’t pick up this 1655 as part of a set.
 He probably got it second-hand for my older brother in the late 1940s.
 We never even had the proper no. 6654W sheet-metal “Scout” tender lettered for “Lionel Lines.”
-Instead, my 1655 pulled a no. 6026 tender, which my brother purchased in the early 1950s to replace our original no. 2671.
-Both tenders dwarfed our engine.
+Instead, my 1655 pulled a no. 6026 tender, which my brother purchased in the early 1950s to replace our original No. 2671.
+Both dwarfed our engine.
 But again, as a child, I didn’t know any better.

 Later on I discovered the famed Madison Hardware Co. on 23rd St., a stone’s throw from our apartment in the West Village.
-In my early teens I made many trips to Madison, the greatest of Lionel’s retail outlets, but I could never afford to buy the brawnier locomotives.
+In my early teens I made many trips to the greatest of Lionel’s retail outlets, but I could never afford to buy the brawnier locomotives.

 Just before my first daughter was born in 1985, I felt a longing to return to the hobby.
 I started picking up a few pieces at local shows and hobby shops.

-I explained to Lou what I was looking for, figuring this was a long shot.
+When I returned to the hobby I decided to get a 1655.
+The ones I saw at shows were pretty beat up.
+I explained to Lou what I was looking for, figuring it was a long shot.
 He told me to hang around for a while, and he’d see what he could find.

 As my heart palpitated, I asked Lou, “How much?”

-“Give me $100 and I’ll guarantee it for life” Lou responded
+“Give me $100 and I’ll guarantee it for life,” Lou responded.

 Preserving great memories